jtanx/fontforge/doc/sphinx/scripting/python/fontforge.rst

 .. attribute:: font.texparameters

-   Returns a tuple of :ref:`TeX font parameters <fontinfo.html#TeX>`.
+   Returns a tuple of :ref:`TeX font parameters <fontinfo.TeX>`.
 TeX font type followed by 22 parameters.
 Font type is one of:

      * ``text``